Fundamental activity constraints lead to specific interpretations of the connectome

-Simulating the full spiking network model with the modified connectivity matrix and $\kappa=1.125$ to avoid being too close to the transition (\prettyref{fig:stabilization_multiarea}A), results in reasonable rates across populations and areas (\prettyref{fig:simulation}B, D).
+For the modified connectivity and $\kappa=1.125$, which we choose to avoid being too close to the transition (\prettyref{fig:stabilization_multiarea}A), the theory predicts average rates in populations 5E and 6E of $1.3$ and $0.18\spikess$, which is closer to experimentally observed rates compared to the original model.
+Furthermore we find that the modified connectivity allows us to decrease the inhibition in the network to $g=-11$.
+Simulating the full spiking network model then results in reasonable rates across populations and areas (\prettyref{fig:simulation}B, D).
 The average rates in populations 5E and 6E are increased compared to a simulation of the original model from $0.09$ and $2\cdot10^{-5}\spikess$ to $3.0$ and $0.4\spikess$, respectively.
 All populations exhibit firing rates within a reasonable range of $0.05$ to $30\spikess$ (\prettyref{fig:simulation}D), as opposed to the original state in which a considerable fraction of excitatory neurons is silent (\prettyref{fig:bistability-multiarea}E).
 The theoretical prediction is in excellent agreement with the rates obtained in the simulation (\prettyref{fig:simulation}A, C).
 Small discrepancies are caused by violations of the employed assumptions, i.e., Poissonian spiking statistics \citep{Fourcaud02}.
 Differences between theory and simulation are small, and negligible for the central aim of the study: the integration of activity constraints into the data-driven construction of multi-scale neuronal networks.